usnistgov/OSCAL/docs/content/about/_index.md

 Drive a large decrease in the paperwork burden for both information security professionals and vendors.

-- Normalize the representation of security control catalogs, regulatory frameworks, and system information using precise, machine readable formats.
+- Normalize the representation of security control catalogs, regulatory frameworks, and system information using precise, machine-readable formats.
 - Allow the sharing of control implementation information across communities.

 ### Improve System Security Assessments